Compound Interest

-Compound interest is the interest which is calculated on both amount interest and principal amount.
-It means interest is calculated on the addition of the original amount of principal plus the amount of interest which is already earned by the bank.
+Compound Interest Formula and Maths: Compound interest is the interest that is calculated on both amount interest and principal amount.
+It means interest is calculated on the addition of the original amount of principal plus the amount of interest that is already earned by the bank.

 Here is the formula to calculate an amount of compound interest as prescribed here.